Imprints of Different Types of Low-Angular-Momentum Accretion Flow Solutions in General Relativistic Hydrodynamic Simulations: Conclusions and discussions

 In summary, our simulations show two-dimensional structures of different types of low-angular-momentum accretion solutions, which we also validated with a short 3D simulation.
 We plan to do long 3D simulations in the future.
 Of the three solution types, only those with two sonic points exhibit hot jet/outflow signatures.
 Note that the jet/outflow is launched here without magnetic fields, which is due to thermal pressure.
 We observe a Lorentz factor of the order of $\gamma\sim2$.
 Such mildly-relativistic jets are often observed in BH-XRBs \citep[e.g.,][]{Fender-etal2004,Markoff2010, Belloni2010}.
 With the introduction of magnetic fields, we expect more powerful relativistic jets will be formed, which we plan to study in the future.

 We find that the radiative properties (SED, horizon-scale image) depend significantly on the types of accretion solutions.
 Since the equatorial plane solution closely follows semi-analytical models, it is possible to construct a full solution without rigorous numerical simulations, considering current simulations as a reference.
 With such construction, a full library of radio images ($230$ GHz) can be generated even for supermassive black hole sources (e.g., Sgr~A$^*$) considering weak magnetic field limits.
-This could give us opportunities to test low-angular-momentum accretion flows around Sgr~A$^*$, which is often suggested by earlier studies \citep{Ressler-etal2018,Ressler-etal2023,Dihingia-Mizuno2024}.
+From Event horizon telescope (EHT) studies, it has been established based on MAD (Magnetically Arrested Disk, i.e., strongly magnetized) and SANE (Standard and Normal Evolution, i.e., weakly magnetized) models, that MAD models are favored for M\,87 and Sgr A$^*$\citep{EHTC2019, EventHorizonTelescope:2019ggy, EventHorizonTelescope:2019ths, EventHorizonTelescope:2021srq, EventHorizonTelescope:2021bee, EHTC2022, EventHorizonTelescope:2022exc, EventHorizonTelescope:2022urf, EventHorizonTelescope:2024hpu, EventHorizonTelescope:2024rju, EHTM872025}; however, non-MAD models still need to be tested systematically.
+Such a systematic study could give us opportunities to test low-angular-momentum accretion flows around Sgr~A$^*$, which is often suggested by earlier studies \citep{Ressler-etal2018,Ressler-etal2023,Dihingia-Mizuno2024}.
+Thus, chances are that the scenario for Sgr~A$^*$ may be altered.
 We plan to do such studies in the future.